swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="attribute-sets"></a>
 #### 3.1.2.
 Attribute Sets

-Identifiers for attribute sets defined in the Attribute Profile Specification for the Swedish eID Framework.
+Identifiers for attribute sets defined in the Sweden Connect SAML Attribute Specification.

 | **Identifier** | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- | :--- |